mnalis/ironseed_fpc/README.md

 ironseed_fpc
 ============
-Iron Seed is a 1994 DOS video game, developed and published by Channel 7.
+Iron Seed is a science-fiction DOS game from 1994, which was both developed and published by Channel 7.
+Gameplay is real-time, featuring trading, diplomacy, and strategy.
-This repository contains modified version of original source code, so game now can be compiled and run on GNU/Linux.
+This repository contains a free pascal version of the original source code, so the game can now be compiled and run on GNU/Linux.